sandeepraina-lenze/Project_Quora/README.md

  ### To run the file on your local machine, follow the given steps: ###

-    1.Make a databse name "quora" in you postgresSQL server.
+    > Make a databse name *quora* in you postgresSQL server.

-    2.Modify the database user and password in following files A)quora-api\src\main\resources\application.yaml
+    > Modify the database user and password in following files
-        B)quora-db\\src\\main\\resources\\config\\localhost.properties
+        * quora-api\src\main\resources\application.yaml
+        * quora-db\\src\\main\\resources\\config\\localhost.properties

-    3.Build the project in the main directory of the project by running the command `` mvn clean install ``
+    > Build the project in the main directory of the project by running the command `mvn clean install`

-    4.In order to activate the profile setup, move to quora-db folder using `` cd quora-db `` command in the terminal and then run ``mvn clean install -Psetup`` command to activate the profile setup.
+    > In order to activate the profile setup move to quora-db folder using `cd quora-db` command in the terminal run `mvn clean install -Psetup` command to activate the profile setup.